The Sumsub Story

 Launching Sumsub: First Steps

-Sumsub’s story begins in 2015 in London, a hotspot for business and networking opportunities.
-The founders established the company called “Sum and Substance,” derived from a Latin phrase meaning “to the very gist.”
-While the UK and other European markets were key targets, Sumsub also focused on Russia and CIS markets, aiming to tap into the rapid digitalization of post-USSR economies.
+Sumsub’s story begins in 2015 in London, where the founders established a company called “Sum and Substance,” derived from a Latin phrase meaning “to the very gist.”
+While the UK and other European markets were key targets, Sumsub’s initial customers primarily came from Russia and the CIS, given the proliferation of growing online businesses in the fast-evolving economy.

 2017-2021